grafana/grafana/docs/sources/enterprise/access-control-refactor/enable-fgac.md

 You can enable fine-grained access control by:

-- add a feature toggle to the Grafana configuration file, or
+- adding a feature toggle to the Grafana configuration file, or
 - adding an environment variable to the Grafana configuration file

 This topic includes instructions for both methods of enabling fine-grained access control, and steps for how to verify that it is enabled.